 Popcorn is a delicious, gluten-free, whole grain snack.
-I set out to review 9 microwave popcorn brands and ranked them on calories, fat and salt.
+I set out to find a healthy microwave popcorn based on calories, fat and salt.

 Is Microwave Popcorn a Healthy Snack?